the1lab/1lab/src/Data/Wellfounded/W.lagda.md

-We can then turn this observation on its head, and *define* our type of codes recursively as trees of paths between constructors whose branching factor is given by the type `PathP`s over the constructor paths.
+We can then turn this observation on its head, and *define* our type of codes recursively as trees of paths between constructors whose branching factor is given by `PathP`s over the constructor paths.

 ```agda
   Code : W A B → W A B → Type (ℓ ⊔ ℓ')